-The paper is organized as follows: in Section \ref{sect2:DiscreteMortar} we further explore the algebraic form of the mortar method and revise some state of the art quadrature schemes to evaluate the mortar integral.
-In Section \ref{sect3:RBFalgorithm} the novel RBF algorithm is presented, along with some implementation guidelines to achieve the best results.
-Section \ref{sect4:NumericalResults} reports the results of numerical validation, while in Section \ref{sect5:Application} an application is proposed.
-Finally, some concluding remarks will close the paper.
+The paper is organized as follows: in Section \ref{sect2:DiscreteMortar}, we derive the algebraic form of the mortar method and revise the state-of-the-art quadrature schemes to evaluate the mortar integral.
+In Section \ref{sect3:RBFalgorithm}, the novel RBF-based algorithm is presented, along with some implementation guidelines.
+The method is first validated in Section \ref{sect4:NumericalResults}, then tested in a multi-physics and multi-domain application in Section \ref{sect5:Application}.
+Finally, some concluding remarks close the paper.